Albatross Cloud Suites

 Windows Server 2016, 2019 or Windows 10 are common options.

-Linux is available as a virtual desktop this could any flavor for Linux such as Ubuntu Desktop as well.
+Linux is available as a virtual desktop that could have any flavor for Linux such as Ubuntu Desktop as well.